- On sale!

 For more information about these earrings, read below...

-These pretty earrings were created by B.E.
-Cook London and most likely date from the 1960s.
+These magnificent earrings were made in America by the costume jeweller Lawrence Vrba.
+They most likely date from the 1990s.

 Condition Report: